If you're a pension scheme administrator, find out how to identify all the members of your contracted-out pension schemes.

 - figures from two linked periods of employment under the same scheme (if appropriate)

 You can only use this service for more than 50 members at a time if you are using it through the business as usual route.
-If you are using it through the SRS this doesn’t apply.
+If you are using it through the SRS, you can use it for more than 20 members.
 You need to provide:

 - names, National Insurance numbers and scheme reference numbers for any member that you want contributions or earnings information for